playmint/ds/docs/code-docs/plugin-javascript.md

+> ℹ️ These code docs reference the Downstream API as viewed from a forge project with playmint/ds installed as a dependecy, like the ds-hammer-factory repository.
+You could also work with the ds repository directly.

 # Javascript Plugin

 Javascript code must be attached to a BuildingKind in order to control what is displayed when selecting the building, and provide controls to trigger the actions that are available when using the building.